Unlocking the Power of Magnesium: A Key to Women's Health During Perimenopause & Menopause

 Magnesium Chloride – A form often found in topical applications, such as sprays or bath soaks, used for muscle recovery and relaxation.
 Perfect for women with sore muscles or joint pain.

-Magnesium Sulfate (Epsom Salt) – Commonly used in Epsom salt baths to help with muscle soreness, stress relief, and detoxification.
+Magnesium Sulfate (Epsom Salt) – Commonly used in Epsom salt baths to help with muscle soreness, supports relaxation, and circulation.
 Best for external use rather than supplementation.

 Which Magnesium Type is Best for You?
 (Q&A Guide)